Last updated on February 7, 2026

 Finale of Promise | Illustration by Jaime Jones

 So, in the end, is Jumpstart a good product?
-I’d say so.
-Anything that makes the game more accessible can only be a good thing.
-They’re also clearly fairly popular with Magic veterans, and not many products can be said to bring fresh and seasoned players together like this.
+I say so, but specifically the numbered sets, not the Standard tie-ins.
+Anything that makes the game more accessible is good.
+Theyโre also clearly fairly popular with Magic veterans, and not many products can be said to bring fresh and seasoned players together like this.

-If you haven’t tried this yet, I encourage you to give it a go.
-If nothing else, it might be a good way to get your friend, partner, or family member interested in this hobby that we all love.
+If you havenโt tried Jumpstart yet, I encourage you to give it a go.
+If nothing else, it is a great way to get your friend, partner, or family member interested in this hobby that we all love.

 Have you shuffled up and played Jumpstart yet?
-If so, what whacky themes did you open?
-What would you like to see included in the next release?
-Let me know in the comments below or over on the Draftsim Twitter.
+If so, what cool theme pairs did you open?
+Should they be reserved for Universes Beyond properties?
+Let me know in the comments or over on the Draftsim Twitter.

 Follow Draftsim for awesome articles and set updates: